fuzhanrahmanian/personal_page/content/_index.md

           date_end: '2019-06-30'
           description: |2-
             *  Functionalizing of cantilever in AFM for Biophysical applications
-        - title: Bachelor of Science in Biomedical and Mediacal Engeneering - GPA 16.90/20
+        - title: Bachelor of Engineering in Biomedical and Medical Engineering - GPA 16.90/20
           company: Amirkabir University of Technology - Teheran
           company_url: 'https://aut.ac.ir/en'
           company_logo: amkab
           date_start: '2016-11-01'
           date_end: '2019-06-30'
           description: |2-
-            *  Functionalizing of cantilever in AFM for Biophysical applications
+            *  Synthesis and characterization of silver-doped in HA-akermanite nanocomposites
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'